After downtown Chicago protests, unrest spreads to suburbs

 Aurora, Illinois’ second-largest city, issued an 8:30 pm curfew due to “widespread incidents of violence, vandalism and stealing,” Mayor Richard Irvin said in a statement declaring a state of emergency.

-Chicago city officials suggested the vandalism, which stretched in Sunday morning, was a coordinated effort, which remained under investigation.
-During the protests, police used batons to beat back demonstrators.
+Chicago city officials suggested some of the vandalism stretching into Sunday was a coordinated effort, which remained under investigation.
+During downtown protests, police used batons to beat back demonstrators.
 Police cars were set ablaze.
 Windows were smashed at neighborhood convenience stores and high-end Michigan Avenue shops alike.

 Still, some criticized Lightfoot’s restrictions.
 The American Civil Liberties of Union of Illinois said it was considering legal action over an indefinite curfew that raised “serious constitutional questions that need to be remedied.”